Advertiser Disclosure

 Clover Mini Features

-Clover’s line of terminals and POS systems are popular with merchants due to their ease of use and expandability via the Clover App Market.
+Clover’s terminals and POS systems are popular with merchants due to their ease of use and expandability via the Clover App Market.
 The Clover Mini combines the expandability of larger Clover POS systems with the form factor of a standard countertop terminal and includes the following key features:

 • 8″ color touchscreen display